A Latent Heat Experiment Under a Thermal Camera

 Note that the initial surface temperatures of the three dishes appeared to be different, even though they were all taken out from the same freezer at the same time.
 Exactly why there were such differences is probably something interesting to investigate further.

-Based on these results, we can conclude that salt is probably a better solution to keep roads from freezing than baking soda.
+Based on these results, we can conclude that salt is probably a better solution to keep roads from freezing than baking soda (and of course, salt is cheaper than baking soda).